-About the LibraryThe Building:
+About the LibraryThe Building

 The Hugh Stephens Library opened in 1964 as the central building of the James Madison Wood Quadrangle.
-With more than 39,030 square feet of floor space on four floors, the library has a seating capacity of 400 and a shelf capacity of 130,000 volumes.
-The library is staffed by three professional librarians, four adjunct librarians, one circulation manager and 17 student library assistants.
+With more than 39,030 square feet of floor space on four floors, the library has a seating capacity of 400 and a shelf capacity of over 130,000 volumes.
+The library is staffed by three professional librarians, four adjunct librarians, one circulation manager and 15-20 student library assistants.

 the top floor of the library, offers flexible seating arrangements for

 studying or relaxing and provides a beautiful view of the city.
 The